-The Graduate Program in Ocean Sciences (GPOS) provides interdisciplinary education and training to prepare professional ocean scientists for careers in academia, industry, and state and federal government.
+The M.S. degree in Ocean Sciences requires at least 24 units of course work, including two core courses (OS 512 and 582).
+Four thesis units (OS 594) are also required.
+At least 16 units of course work must be at the 500-level or higher; no more than six units can be directed research (OS 590); a maximum of four units with superior grades in and state and federal government.
 Students develop the ability to identify and solve significant problems in ocean sciences by using their training in several disciplines.
 They develop the ability to formulate and test hypotheses and integrate information and concepts about how the earth-ocean system is structured and how it functions.
 Training also is provided to develop skills in oral and written communication of technical and scientific information.
 Both M.S. and Ph.D. degree programs are offered; both require preparation of a thesis (M.S.) or dissertation (Ph.D.).